frafol/CommandProtection/README.md

-Prevents spam exploit, simply put it on Velocity Proxy (works also with spigot commands).
+Prevents spam exploit, simply put it on the Proxy (works also with spigot commands).